 How Long To Smoke Pork Butt Per Pound

 Wondering how long it takes to cook pork butt?
-If your planning for a cookout or family dinner you don’t want to make your guests wait for the pork to be done!
+If you’re planning for a cookout or family dinner, you don’t want to make your guests wait for the pork to be done!
+You need to allow two hours per pound at 225°F.

-So below you find out exactly when to put your pork on the smoker so you don’t have a mutiny of hungry guests!
+If you have promised something delicious, like pulled pork tacos or sliders, make sure you plan out your timings.
+Below, you will find out exactly when to put your pork on the smoker so you don’t have a mutiny of hungry guests!

 How Long Does It Take To Smoke Pork Butt?

-A 6-pound pork butt will probably take about 6-8 hours to cook.
-That is because we estimate one hour per pound of meat at 250°F.
+A 6-pound pork butt will take about 10-12 hours to cook; that is because we estimate two hours per pound of meat at 225°F.

 What Temperature Is Best For Smoking Pork Butt?

-Smoke pork at a low temperature, between 200°F and 250°F. Cooking low and slow will allow the meat to break down and become flavorful.
+Smoke pork at a low temperature, between 200°F and 250°F. Cooking low and slow will allow the connective tissue to break down, which makes the meat flavorful and juicy.

+Pork should reach an internal temperature of 145°F before its pulled from the heat.
 Be sure to put the meat thermometer in the thickest portion of the meat.
-If the meat has a bone in it, don’t let the meat thermometer touch the bone.
-This could result in an inaccurate reading.
+If the meat has a bone in it, don’t let the thermometer touch the bone, as this could result in an inaccurate reading.

 Use a temperature probe to monitor the temperature while it cooks.